abdulqudoos26648/large-language-model/Tokenization.md

 - Why is LLM worse at non-English languages (e.g. Japanese)? **Tokenization**.
 - Why is LLM bad at simple arithmetic? **Tokenization**.
 - **etc**
+Note, the Tokenizer is a completely separate, independent module from the LLM.
+It has its own training dataset of text (which could be different from that of the LLM), on which you train the vocabulary using the Byte Pair Encoding (BPE) algorithm.
+It then translates back and forth between raw text and sequences of tokens.
+The LLM later only ever sees the tokens and never directly deals with any text.

 ---